rust-lang/book/second-edition/nostarch/chapter13.md

 ## Comparing Performance: Loops vs. Iterators

-To determine whether to use loops or iterators, we need to know which version of our `search` functions is faster: the version with an explicit `for` loop or the version with iterators.
+To determine whether to use loops or iterators, you need to know which version of our `search` functions is faster: the version with an explicit `for` loop or the version with iterators.

-We ran a benchmark by loading the entire contents of *The Adventures of Sherlock Holmes* by Sir Arthur Conan Doyle into a `String` and looking for the word “the” in the contents.
+We ran a benchmark by loading the entire contents of *The Adventures of Sherlock Holmes* by Sir Arthur Conan Doyle into a `String` and looking for the word *the* in the contents.
 Here are the results of the benchmark on the version of `search` using the `for` loop and the version using iterators:

 ```